RicardoFroeliger/DaVinci-Year-1/Blok 1/Week 2 & 3 - Javascript/B1W3L3 - Operators/README.md

 * Divide the result by 5
 * Subtract 12 from the outcome

-4. Perform calculations with input of number
+4. Perform calculations with input of a number.
-Leave the calculations at point 3 in the JavaScript file and perform the same calculations as described in step 3, but now you ask the user to enter a number.
+5. Use the same JavaScript code and perform the same calculations as described in step 3, but now you ask the user to enter a number.
-Do these calculations first with the number 12 and then enter a few other numbers.